-His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 30(1) (see footnote a) of the Food and Drugs Act (see footnote b), hereby makes the annexed Regulations Amending the Food and Drug Regulations (1618 — Food Additive).
+His Excellency the Governor General in Council, on the recommendation of the Minister of National Revenue, pursuant to subsections 7(1) and (3) and 40(1) (see footnote a) of the Canada Pension Plan (see footnote b), hereby makes the annexed Regulations Amending the Canada Pension Plan Regulations.

 COMING INTO FORCE

 4. These Regulations come into force on January 1, 2012.

 (This statement is not part of the Regulations.)

 On January 1, 2012, a new Post-Retirement Benefit (PRB) will be available to Canada Pension Plan (CPP).
 This additional benefit will be available to employees and self-employed workers who are under 70 years of age who continue to work in 2012 or later.
 Any worker who is 60 to 65 years of age including anyone currently receiving CPP or Québec Pension Plan benefits will be required to pay CPP contributions.
 CPP contributions will be voluntary for those who are at least 65 years of age but under the age of 70.
 Contributions paid by working beneficiaries will increase their retirement pensions.